 40 pages, 4x6 • $12.00 and $2.50 postage

-Bronze Man Books is pleased to announce the publication of Winter Hearts by Jackson Lewis.
+Bronze Man Books is pleased to publish Winter Hearts by Jackson Lewis.
 This collection of tanka is a hand-sewn chapbook featuring tanka written and published during the author's first three years at Millikin University.
 "The collection of tanka is rich, contemplative, full of powerful imagery and haunting, unspoken questions.
 It is an exciting reminder of the ways in which a tradition hailing from Japan's earliest poetic roots can live on through the pens and lives of some of today's most skillful writers."~ Joseph Bein, introduction.

 tea's aftertaste (haiku poetry) - $12

 ISBN 978-0-9819591-2-2 • hand-sewn Japanese binding • © 2011